35 Irreversible dynamics

 \[ \begin{align} K_s \coloneqq \rho k_s \end{align} \]

-introduce as an additional prognostic variable.
-For this size, Eq.
-(17.189):
+as an additional prognostic quantity.
+For this quantity, Eq.
+(17.189) holds:

 \[ \begin{align} \frac{\partial K_s}{\partial t} = -\nabla\cdot\left(K_s\mathbf{v}\right) - \rho\newoverline{u'w'}\frac{\partial\newoverline{u}}{\partial z} - \rho\newoverline{v'w'}\frac{\partial\newoverline{v}}{\partial z} + \rho g\newoverline{\frac{\theta'}{\newoverline{\theta}}w'} - \rho\newoverline{\epsilon}\tag{35.19}\label{eq:tke_num} \end{align} \]